What Does an Adult Gerontological Nurse Practitioner Do?

 The adult-gerontology nurse practitioner (AGNP) (or gerontological nurse practitioner) works with a broad patient population that includes adults of all ages.
 Responsibilities include:

-- Diagnosing, treating, and managing acute and chronic health conditions
+- Diagnosing, treating, and managing chronic health conditions

 - Promoting general health